taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/05-local-state-react-advanced.md

 };
 ~~~~~~~~

 That’s basically it for the provider pattern.
 You have the Provider component that makes properties accessible in React’s context and components that consume the context.
 How does this relate to state management?
-Basically the provider pattern is often used, when using a sophisticated state management solution, to make the state object(s) accessible in your view layer via React's context.
+Basically the provider pattern is often used, when using a sophisticated state management solution that makes the state object(s) accessible in your view layer via React's context.
 The whole state can be accessed in each component.
 Perhaps you will never implement the provider pattern on your own, but you will most likely use it from a external library when you use a sophisticated state management solution such as Redux or MobX later on.
+So keep it in mind.